Abu Dhabi: Demographics

 Abu Dhabi ranks as the 67th most expensive city in the world and the second-most in the region behind Dubai.

 As of 2014, 477,000 of 2,650,000 people living in the emirate were UAE nationals.
 Approximately 80% of the population were expatriates.
 The median age in the emirate was about 30.1 years.
 The crude birth rate, as of 2005, was 13.6%, while the crude death rate was about 2%.

 Article 7 of the UAE's Provisional Constitution declares Islam the official state religion of the UAE.

-The majority of the inhabitants of Abu Dhabi are migrant workers from Nepal, India, Pakistan, Eritrea, Ethiopia, Somalia, Bangladesh, Sri Lanka, the Philippines, China, Taiwan, Vietnam, the United Kingdom, France, Italy, and various countries from across the Arab world.
+The majority of the inhabitants of Abu Dhabi are migrants from Nepal, India, Pakistan, Russia, Ethiopia, Somalia, Kenya, Bangladesh, Sri Lanka, the Philippines, China, Uganda, Ghana, the United Kingdom, France, Italy, Tanzania and various countries from across the Arab world.
 Some of these expatriates have been in the country for decades with only a few of them awarded citizenship.
 Consequently, English, Hindi-Urdu (Hindustani), Malayalam, Tamil, Telugu, Gujarati, Marathi, Tulu, Somali, Tigrinya, Amharic and Bengali are widely spoken.

 The native-born population are Arabic-speaking Arabs who are part of a clan-based society.
 The Al Nahyan family, part of the al-Falah branch of the Bani Yas clan, rules the emirate and has a central place in society.
-There are also Arabs who are from other parts of the Arab World.
+There are also Arabs who are from other parts of the Arab world.